Venetia Stanley: Life

-Venetia Stanley was the third daughter of Sir Edward Stanley (died 1629?), of Tong Castle, Shropshire, a baronet (and grandson of Edward Stanley, 3rd Earl of Derby), and Lucy Percy (daughter and co-heiress of the Earl of Northumberland who had been imprisoned for treason for his part in a Catholic plot against Elizabeth I).
+Venetia Stanley was the third daughter of Sir Edward Stanley (died c.
+1629), of Tong Castle, Shropshire, a baronet (and grandson of Edward Stanley, 3rd Earl of Derby), and Lucy Percy (daughter and co-heiress of the Earl of Northumberland who had been imprisoned for treason for his part in a Catholic plot against Elizabeth I).
 Lucy Stanley died a few months after giving birth to Venetia.
-According to The Oxford Dictionary of English Christian Names, "Venetia" is most likely a Latinization of "Gwyneth", and the name was popularized by Venetia Stanley.
+According to The Oxford Dictionary of English Christian Names, "Venetia" is most likely a Latinization of "Gwyneth", not after the Italian city.

-A celebrated beauty, Venetia was presented at the court of James I in her teens.
-At some point around this time she re-encountered Kenelm Digby, whom she had known in childhood, and they fell in love, exchanging a lock of Venetia's hair for a diamond ring from Digby.
+A celebrated beauty, Stanley was presented at the court of James I in her teens.
+At some point around this time she re-encountered Kenelm Digby, whom she had known in childhood, and they fell in love, exchanging a lock of Stanley's hair for a diamond ring from Digby.
 Digby, not yet of age, was sent off on a Grand Tour of Europe by his mother, who disapproved of the relationship.
 Later he recorded that in 1620, in Angers, France, he caught the eye of Marie de' Medici, queen mother of France.
 In order to remove himself from this situation, when fighting broke out in Angers, he let it be understood that he had died, and shortly after he joined the English monarchy’s diplomatic mission to Spain.
-However in England, Digby’s secret letters of reassurance to Venetia that he was alive were withheld by his mother, and Venetia was overcome with grief.
+However in England, Digby’s secret letters of reassurance to Stanley that he was alive were withheld by his mother, and Stanley was overcome with grief.